toitware/artemis-releases/README.md

 ## Tinkering with your device

-Artemis allows you to change and tinker with the current state of a device without require a full firmware update.
+Artemis allows you to change and tinker with the current state of a device without requiring a full firmware update.
 This makes it possible to change the behavior of a device by adding new functionality (drivers or applications) or by changing configurations.